 Skin cancer is a serious and potentially life-threatening condition that can often be fully treated if caught early.
-At Integrated Dermatology of Waterbury, board-certified dermatologist Jeffrey Alter, MD, performs comprehensive skin checks, skin biopsies, and skin cancer treatments right in the office.
+At Integrated Dermatology of Waterbury, board-certified dermatologist Rui Cheng, MD, performs comprehensive skin checks, skin biopsies, and skin cancer treatments right in the office.
 You can schedule your skin cancer screening or treatment appointment at this Waterbury, Connecticut, dermatology practice by requesting an appointment online.
 You can also call to speak with a team member directly.

 Skin cancer develops when skin cells grow abnormally.
 In most cases, skin cancer is a result of sun exposure.
 Each time you expose your skin to the sun — or tanning bed — melanocyte cells start producing a pigment called melanin for protection.
 Overproduction or abnormal production of pigmentation can turn into cancerous cells.